ptwu/govindchari.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a PhD student in the [Autonomous Controls Lab](https://depts.washington.edu/uwacl/) at the University of Washington advised by Professor [Behçet Açikmeşe](https://www.aa.washington.edu/facultyfinder/behcet-acikmese).
-I am interested in trajectory optimization, numerical optimization, numeric methods, developing simulations, and writing performance software.
-My resume can be found [here](../assets/pdf/Govind_Chari_Resume.pdf).
+My interests lie in trajectory optimization, numerical optimization, numeric methods, developing simulations, and writing performance software.

 I graduated *summa cum laude* from Cornell University in three years with a BS in Mechanical Engineering.
 I also recieved the Sibley Prize, which is awarded to the graduating MechE senior with the highest cumulative GPA.

 I have completed two internships at SpaceX: Propulsion Analysis for Raptor and Guidance, Navigation, and Controls for Dragon.
+My resume can be found [here](../assets/pdf/Govind_Chari_Resume.pdf).